api7/apisix-seed/README.md

 > Due to the characteristics of the registry, Apache APISIX may store the full amount of registry service data in the worker, such as consul_kv.
 By introducing APISIX-Seed, each process of Apache APISIX will not need to additionally cache upstream service-related information

 - Easier to manage
 > Service discovery configuration needs to be configured once per APISIX instance.
-By introducing APISIX-Seed，Apache APISIX will be indifferent to the configuration changes of the service registry
+By introducing APISIX-Seed, Apache APISIX will be indifferent to the configuration changes of the service registry

 # How it works
 We use the go language to implement APISIX-Seed.
 The flow diagram: